microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/traininglanguagedetail-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the language details[trainingLanguageDetail](../resources/traininglanguagedetail.md) about an attack simulation training for a tenant.
+Get the [language details](../resources/traininglanguagedetail.md) about an attack simulation training for a tenant.

 ## Permissions